octfolio-deploy/octfolioclientapi/README.md

 3. We don't validate if your request makes sense.
 Feel free to check if the last edit date is less than "Barry".
 The server will simply return no matching records.

 ### Ordering return
-Simiular to the conditional headings above you need to pass a nested array to order the returning data.
+Similar to the conditional headings above you can pass a nested array to order the returning data.
 The array should be structured as Array(Array("column"=>"columnname","asc"=>true),Array("column"=>"nextcolumnname","asc"=>false)).
 Each column inside the array must contain the headings "column" and "asc".
 Column is the name of the column and asc determines if the column will be in ascending order (true) or decending order (false).
 For example, if I wanted to sort records by auditid in ascending order and then by date last edited in decending order for the records with the same auditid:
 ```JSON
 "order":[
     {